Modern JavaScript

 The Variable Exclusion workflow preserves public names, callbacks, and framework integration points so protection never breaks the surface area you ship.

-The build integration guide gives teams a concrete release pattern: build, protect, validate, deploy — the same shape across stacks.
+The integration guide gives technical teams a repeatable pattern: build, protect, validate, deploy.